The-Team-They-Call-02/Vidyodaya/README.md

 Initially we started out working on the Zuri's Circle project which we thought was a Website project.
-When we understood that it was supposed to be an Mobile App we looked for solutions to build it with our current skillsets.
+When we understood that it was supposed to be an Mobile App we looked for solutions to build it with our current skill sets.
 Ultimately we determined we were not currently up to the challenge of picking up new languages so quickly, and we ended up changing to the Vidyodaya project.
 This left us with only 4 days to complete the project instead of the original 7 days.